A05annex/SwervePathPlanning/README.md

-* **version:** 0.8.0
+* **version:** 0.9.0
-* **status:** testing with 2021 FRC at Home skills challenges
+* **status:** used for FRC **2022 Rapid React**
-* **comments:** We are using this for our 2021 skills autonomous path planning.
-Watch for updates as the season progresses and we test and tune.
+* **comments:** We are using this for our **2022 Rapid React** autonomous path planning, and **2021 Infinite Recharge at home**.
+This release adds commands to be launched while to robot follows the path.
+Watch for updates as the season progresses, and we test and tune.

-# Swerve Path Planning: 6831 A05annex
+# 6831 A05annex: Swerve Path Planning

 ![alt text](./resources/swerve-path-planner.jpg "Swerve Path Planner") This project is a visual 2D editor for path planning for a swerve drive FRC robot.
-Read a robot description and field description into this planner as a context for path planning, then draw, tune, and save a paths that can be used as a path input in the autonomous program.
+You read a field description and robot description into this planner as a context for path planning; then draw, tune, add commands, and save a paths that can be used as one of the autonomous programs for a match.

 A05annex is committed to using the internationally recognized SI units, so the field, robot, and path descriptions, and path points are in SI units.
 The +Y axis is always downfield from the driver (as Y is